Unlock Writing Success with Reader Expectation Approach Training

 Advanced Seminar Series

-Advanced Applications of The Reader Expectation Approach to Professional Writing Challenges
+Advanced Applications of the Reader Expectation Approach to Professional Writing Challenges

 Prerequisite: Available for those who have attended the Foundational Seminar.